|✅ Excellent 2-week battery life||❌ Proprietary OS with no support for 3rd party Watch Faces and Android Apps|

 - 11 Huawei Watch GT 2 VS Huawei Watch GT: Specs

 - 12 Is It Worth the Upgrade?

 Huawei’s latest products have shown how competitive they are in the electronics space.
-Their current design language reflects this as most of their product immediately gives off a premium vibe that is similar to the high-end western brands.
+Their current design language reflects this as most of their product immediately gives off a premium vibe similar to the high-end western brands.
 This is perfectly translated into the unboxing experience.

 The packaging has the same all-black design found in Huawei’s Mate 30 Pro smartphone.
 However, the shape and size of the box are more reminiscent of other high-end watch products.
 Aside from the product artwork, the front of the box is free from clutter.

 Overall, the unboxing experience was similar to most of Huawei’s smartphones.
-They took a minimalistic approach where everything is immediately accessible, but the whole experience was classy and prepares you for the smartwatch experience.
+They took a minimalistic approach where everything was immediately accessible, but the whole experience was classy and prepares you for the smartwatch experience.